-Our PE lessons are on a Wednesday and Tuesday afternoon (alternate weeks) and Friday afternoon each week.
-The children will need to have their indoor PE kit in school at all times.
-The Friday session, weather permitting, will be outdoors so children will need to bring a sweatshirt, jogging bottoms and trainers to wear outside.
-Shorts, t shirt and PE shoes/trainers will be required for indoor sessions.
+Our PE lessons are on a Monday and Tuesday afternoon (alternate weeks) and Friday afternoon each week.
+However, the children will need to have their indoor PE kit in school at all times.
+The Friday session, weather permitting, will be outdoors so children will need to bring their outdoor PE kit.
+Please refer to our uniform policy for guidelines on our PE uniform.

 Children should have a water bottle in school every day.

 The children are encouraged to read at home as much as possible (every night would be great!).
-This will enable them to build on and practise important reading skills, such as: reading speed, fluency, and the ability to analyse texts and make inferences.
-Please sign your child’s Reading Record, at least once a week, to show when your child has read.
+This will enable them to build and consolidate important reading skills, such as: reading speed and fluency, ability to analyse texts and make inferences.
+Please sign your child’s Reading Record, each week, to show when your child has read.
 I will sign and write weekly, after each Guided Reading session.

 As well as regular reading, the children should be practising their times tables often.

-Homework will be set on a Friday and will be due in the following Friday.
-This will include:
+Homework will be set on a Thursday or Friday and will be due in on a Friday.
+This may include:

 - Maths or English to reinforce and consolidate work that has been done in school.